How To Make Your Family History Come To Life

 Now that you’ve narrowed down exactly what (and who) you want to write about and have decided on how you want your book to be structured, it’s time to start writing.

 In general, with family history books it’s best to write in chronological order.
-You can start with your own personal story and work your way backwards, or you can start with your earliest known ancestor and work your way to the present.
+You can start with your own personal story and work your way backward, or you can start with your earliest known ancestor and work your way to the present.

 Either way, don’t bounce around between generations.
 That can confuse the reader and cause them to quickly lose interest.